Welcome

 Picnic Area

-From the car park to the picnic area the ground is level with access via a kissing gate with a radar key if required.
+From the main entrance to the picnic area the ground is level with access via a kissing gate with a radar key.

 Please note, the picnic tables are amongst the grass so may be difficult to access by wheelchair.